705 Patentability Reports [R-08.2012]

 Note that the Patentability Report practice is only to be used in extraordinary circumstances.
 See MPEP § 705.01(e).

-When an application comes up for any action and the primary examiners involved (i.e., from both the requesting and the requested Technology Center (TC)) agree that a Patentability Report is necessary, and if the TC Director of the requesting TC approves, the application is forwarded to the proper TC with a memorandum attached, for instance, “For Patentability Report from TC -- as to claims --.” > For Image File Wrapper (IFW) processing, see IFW Manual. <
+When an application comes up for any action and the primary examiners involved (i.e., from both the requesting and the requested Technology Center (TC)) agree that a Patentability Report from the requested TC is necessary for some of the claims, and if the TC Director of the requesting TC approves, the application is forwarded to the requested TC with a request for the Patentability Report.

 The primary examiner in the Technology Center (TC) from which the Patentability Report is requested, if he or she approves the request, will direct the preparation of the Patentability Report.
-This Patentability Report is ** > in < memorandum form and will include the citation of all pertinent references and a complete action on all claims involved.
-The field of search covered should be endorsed on the file wrapper by the examiner making the report.
-For Image File Wrapper (IFW) processing, see IFW Manual.
+This Patentability Report is in memorandum form and will include the citation of all pertinent references and a complete action on all claims involved.
+The field of search covered must be recorded in the appropriate section of the OACS "Search Notes" page.
 When an examiner to whom an application has been forwarded for a Patentability Report is of the opinion that final action is in order as to the referred claims, he or she should so state.
 The Patentability Report when signed by the primary examiner in the reporting TC will be returned to the TC to which the application is regularly assigned and placed in the file wrapper.

 The examiner preparing the Patentability Report will be entitled to receive an explanation of the disclosure from the examiner to whom the case is assigned to avoid duplication of work.

-When an appeal is taken from the rejection of claims, all of which are examinable in the TC preparing a Patentability Report, and the application is otherwise allowable, formal transfer of the application to said TC should be made for the purpose of appeal only.
-For Image File Wrapper (IFW) processing, see IFW Manual section 3.1.
+When an appeal is taken from the rejection of claims, all of which are examinable in the TC preparing a Patentability Report, the application should be transferred to said TC for the purpose of appeal.
 The receiving TC will take jurisdiction of the application and prepare the examiner’s answer.
-At the time of allowance, the application may be sent to issue by said TC with its classification determined by the controlling claims remaining in the application.
+If allowed, the application may be sent to issue by said TC with its classification determined by the controlling claims remaining in the application.

 In the event that the supervisory patent examiners concerned in a P.R. case cannot agree as to the order of examination by their Technology Centers (TCs), the supervisory patent examiner having jurisdiction of the application will direct that a complete search be made of the art relevant to his or her claims prior to referring the application to another TC for report.
 The TC to which the application is referred will be advised of the results of this search.